kellysdev/movie-aws/README.md

 # PopOpolis

-The client-side of a CRUD movie application built with React and Bootstrap.
-It supports server-side code for a REST API and database built with Node.js, Express.js, and MongoDB.
+The client-side of a CRUD movie application built with React and Bootstrap to be hosted on AWS.
+It supports server-side code for a REST API and database built with Node.js, Express.js, MongoDB, and the AWS SDK.

 This is a single-page, responsive app with routing, several interface views, and a polished user experience.